akobashikawa/rsg-hello/README.md

-# Hello Props Again
+# Hello State

 Print Hello.

-Using props of a Component class.
+Using state of a Component class.